Are you bored with your boyfriend?

 If you suspect this is the case, talk to him about what you can both do to change that.

 My Boyfriend Is Boring: 7 Ways to Shake Things Up

-1. Dig deeper to find the reason behind his boring behavior.
+1. Dig deeper to find the reason behind his behavior.

-Before you try to make your boyfriend less boring (i.e., “fix” him or his habits), consider whether his boring behavior and your frustration might have the same origin: your relationship.
+Before you try to make your boyfriend more interesting (i.e., “fix” him or his habits), consider whether his boring behavior and your frustration might have the same origin: your relationship.

 In other words, his behavior as an unattached single may have been anything but boring.
 It could be he’s not happy and is doing what he can to salvage the situation since he no longer feels a need to win you over or impress you.

 He could also be hoping (on some level) that you’ll take the hint and leave.
 But you won’t know what’s really going on until you two talk it out.

 2. Find a hobby you can both enjoy.